MicrosoftDocs/power-automate-docs/flow-docs/ui-flows/run-ui-flow.md

 ## Prerequisites

-You need the the [on-premises data gateway](https://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409) for your device to have the UI flow triggered by Microsoft Flow.
+You need the [on-premises data gateway](https://go.microsoft.com/fwlink/?LinkID=820580&clcid=0x409) for your device to have the UI flow triggered by Microsoft Flow.

 The gateway is an enterprise-grade secure connection between Microsoft Flow and your device (where your UI flow runs).
 Microsoft Flow uses the gateway access your on-premises device to trigger your UI flows from an event, schedule or button.